francescomari/dfa/readme.md

 ## Use the DFA

-A DFA can only recognize if a string of characters as valid based on the definition it was built with.
+A DFA can only recognize if a string of characters is valid based on the definition it was built with.
 To recognize a string of characters use the `accept()` method.

 ```javascript
 automaton.accept("");        // -> false, the empty string is not recognized